 The 60+ Oystercard provides free travel on Transport for London (TfL) services for all Londoners when they reach 60 years old.
 The scheme is run by Transport for London and it bridges the gap for older Londoners since the age of eligibility for the London Council’s Freedom Pass was raised by the Government.

 The 60+ Oystercard allows Londoners to travel for free on TfL services from 09:00 weekdays, as well as anytime on weekends and bank holidays.
-It also allows holders of the pass to travel for free outside of weekday morning peak hours (6:30 – 9:30am) on National Rail services within London.
+It also allows holders of the pass to travel for free after 9:30am on National Rail services within London on weekdays and anytime on weekends and bank holidays.
 Please check TfL’s website for a full list of time restrictions.

 To be eligible for a 60+ London Oyster photocard, you must:

 - Be a permanent resident of a London borough

 You’re not eligible for a 60+ London Oyster photocard if:

 - You’re eligible for an older, or disabled person’s Freedom Pass